home // adulting // what to do if someone is blackmailing you with photos

 While it’s important to remain hopeful that the situation will be resolved without the release of any compromising material, it’s also wise to prepare for the worst-case scenario.
 Develop a plan for how you’ll respond if the blackmailer follows through on their threats.
 This may include preparing statements for friends, family, or employers, and considering professional reputation management services.
 Remember that you are the victim in this situation, and there are laws in place to protect you.

-See also what to do if you witness a car crash
+See also what to do if freezer door left open

 What can you do if someone is blackmailing you?